All Products

 CALL set_table_property ('<TABLE_NAME>', 'proxima_vectors', '{}');

-• Step 2: After the original Proxima Graph index is deleted, you can create an HGraph index.
+• Step 2: After the original Proxima Graph index is deleted, create a new HGraph index.
 For more information, see Create an index.